Subcircuits¶

 In the following, we will denote the value assigned to HIER_BLOCK_USER_DIR

-by $HIER_BLOCK_USER_DIR
+by $HIER_BLOCK_USER_DIR.

 With this background, we can now discuss a few specific sub-circuits.